Clickseee/BadDirector/README.md

 This mod currently adds:
 - New consumables set: Misprint Consumables
+- 15 Jokers
+- 20 New Booster Packs
+- 2 New Vouchers
+- 4 Custom Spectral Cards
+- 8 New Tags
-- 6 New Enhancements
+- 8 New Enhancements
 - 4 New Seals
-- 2 New Editions
+- 4 New Editions
 - 1 New Deck
+- 1 New Blind
+- 1 New Challenge
 - And more to come

 # Installation